Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 Stuff sacks: For packing gear and clothes.
 Line them with a plastic bag as an extra precaution or purchase waterproof stuff sacks from Sea to Summit or similar.

 Trash compactor bags: For lining stuff sacks.
 This ensures that your clothes and sleeping bag will be dry.
-This is not neccesary if using waterproof stuff sacks.
+Try to use the unscented ones.
+This is not necessary if using waterproof stuff sacks.

 Heavy pants: Wool or fleece for the cold.

-Fleece jackets/ sweaters and or wool shirts: You need a total of 5 layers on your torso including long-johns.
-A cozy configuration could be 2 long-john shirts, one down sweater, one fleece jacket and a synthetic puffy vest or jacket.
+Fleece jackets/ sweaters and or wool shirts: You need a total of five layers on your torso including long johns.
+A cozy configuration could be two long john shirts, one down sweater, one fleece jacket, and a synthetic puffy vest or jacket.

 Shorts and T-shirt: Sometimes it is really hot, really!